-In this example we have assumed that criticality obtains integer values within the range 1-5, where 1 = very low, 2 = low, 3 = medium, 4 = high, 5 = very high.
+In our analysis we have assumed that criticality obtains integer values within the range 1-5, where 1 = very low, 2 = low, 3 = low medium, 4 = high, 5 = very high.
 However, the range of acceptable values can change and it depends on each developer.
-For example, developers might decide it is better for them to assign values within the range 1-20.
-This will provide them with more accurate ratings of the criticalities.

-In addition, a maximum value of criticality is defined for each actor taking into account, the actor's abilities, their available time, and the responsibilities they have in the organization.
+A maximum value of criticality is also defined for each actor taking into account, the actor's abilities, available time, and the responsibilities they have in the organization.

-As mentioned above, security criticality allows us to evaluate how critical each actor of the system is with respect to security.
-Nevertheless, we need to be able to evaluate how much effort is required by each of the actors to achieve their security constraints.
-To perform such an evaluation, we introduce the concept of security complexity and we identify it as follows:
+Although, security criticality allows us to evaluate how critical each actor of the system is with respect to security, we need to be able to evaluate how much effort is required by each actor to achieve the security constraints that have been imposed to them.
+To do so, we introduce the concept of security complexity that we identify as follows: